 It is one of the great blessings of my life to work alongside you to build a more connected Church.
 When our work here is finished, we will be judged on how we cared for each other and all those the Lord gave us to serve along the way.
-And what will matter is the extent to which we allowed God to accomplish his work through us and all who rely on Flocknote.
-It is only by God's grace that any such work is ever accomplished.
+And what will matter is the extent to which we allowed God to accomplish His work through us and all who rely on Flocknote.

-As such, it is our task to cooperate most fully with His grace, which means living lives of heroic virtue - both as individuals and as a company.
-Virtues are actions, habits, that we commit to doing.
-And in doing them, however imperfectly, we become them and are transformed by them into something God can better use for his purpose.
+Since it is only by God's grace that any such work is ever accomplished, it is our task, then, to most fully cooperate with His grace.
+That is, we must live lives of heroic virtue, both as individuals and as a company.
+A virtue is any habitual and firm disposition to do the Good.
+In practicing virtues, however imperfectly, we become them and are transformed by them into something God can better use for His purpose.

 Virtue, says Josef Pieper, is the "utmost of what a man can be; it is the realization of the human capacity for being."
+Virtue makes us more fully alive, with supernatural virtue (faith, hope, and love) making us supernaturally alive.
+Living a life of virtue is the greatest glory we can give to God ("The glory of God is a human being fully alive." -St. Irenaeus).

-And just as this is true for each of us individually - it is also true for us as a team and as a company.
-By practicing and governing ourselves by virtue, we will ensure that Flocknote is the utmost that it can be.
-In doing so, however, we must decide what unique shape the practice of virtue will take here at Flocknote.
+And just as this is true for each of us individually-it is also true for us as a team and as a company.
+By practicing and governing ourselves by virtue, we will ensure that Flocknote also brings glory to God, being the utmost that it can be.

+To do this together, it's helpful to identify what unique shape the practice of virtue will take here at Flocknote.
 What makes our work particularly "Flocknotey?"
-This comes from both the particularity of our mission and also the distinct principles we commit to as guides on this journey.
+One significant factor is our distinctive relationship with every other person on the team.